fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolPartnerContract.md

 ## DESCRIPTION
 The **Get-MsolPartnerContract** cmdlet gets a list of contracts for a partner.
-Therefore, this cmldet should only be used by partners.
+Therefore, this cmdlet should only be used by partners.

 Specify a domain to look up.
 This domain must be verified for the tenant.